mattlideros/Quantum-sudoku-solver/README.md

 $\begin{matrix}a\end{matrix}$

 ### 5. Test Cases
 Test puzzles are included.
 For the 4x4 puzzle, the test puzzle is given 2 unassigned cells; this program should resolve quickly when run locally.
 For 3 unassigned cells, the program resolved locally but had a run time of a few minutes.
 Similarly, for our test 9x9 grid with 1 unassigned cell, the program resolved and retruned a valid solution within a few minutes.
-For 4 unassigned cells my local machine did not have enough memory to run the program
+For 4 unassigned cells my local machine did not have enough memory to run the program.
+The user is encouraged to edit the test puzzles and attempt to run the program with 1-3 missing positions for a 4x4 grid and 1 missing position for the 9x9 grid.

 ```python
 test_puzzle = [